Autism in Schools

 Autism in Schools is a national project aimed at improving support for autistic children and young people in mainstream schools.
 It focuses on exploring and implementing proactive and preventive strategies to enhance support in the school environment, helping to prevent issues from escalating over time.

 The project is funded by the NHS and is an investment in early intervention.
 It is also a great example of partnership working.
-A planning team made up of Nottinghamshire Parent Carer Forum (NPCF), ICB members from the Autism & Learning Disability team, and the Communication and Interaction team in Nottinghamshire County Council, collaboratively design how the project will operate in Nottinghamshire.
+A planning team made up of Nottinghamshire Parent Carer Forum (NPCF), ICB members from the Autism & Learning Disability team, and the Communication and Interaction (part of the SEND Inclusion Service in Nottinghamshire County Council), collaboratively design how the project will operate in Nottinghamshire.

 What does the project involve?